stacklane/docs/🗄/Article/endpoints/assets.md

 # Additional CSP {#add-csp}

-Local or external JavaScript may have further dependencies &mdash; for example it may connect to another API.
+Local or external JavaScript may have further dependencies -- for example it may connect to another API.

 In that case it may be necessary to specify additional Content-Security-Policy information. frame-src, script-src, connect-src, style-src, and font-src may be specified directly on the `<script>`: